 Do you have a passion for medical discovery?
-If so, San Jacinto College’s Medical Laboratory Technology degree is for you.
-Those who dedicate themselves to lab work play a vital role in the health of our society, providing doctors with the critical information needed to properly diagnose, monitor, and treat patients.
+San Jacinto College’s Medical Laboratory Technology program may be for you.
+Lab workers play a vital role in the health of our society.
+Although they have minimal contact with patients, they provide doctors with critical information to diagnose, monitor, and treat patients.

 The San Jacinto College Medical Laboratory Technology program:

-- Prepares students to work behind the scenes as a vital member of the health care team in four major areas of clinical lab work, including hematology, chemistry, blood bank and microbiology;
+- Prepares students to work behind the scenes in four major areas of clinical lab work, including hematology, chemistry, blood bank and microbiology;

-- Introduces students to laboratory safety, hygiene, personal protective equipment, and instrumentation;
+- Introduces students to lab safety, hygiene, personal protective equipment, and instrumentation;

-- Offers a 23-month program with a curriculum focused on the four major clinical laboratory areas; and
+- Involves 23 months of study with a curriculum focused on the four major clinical lab areas; and

-- Is a combination of theory and student lab taught on campus and clinical education taught in area hospitals.
+- Combines theory and student labs taught on campus and clinical education taught in area hospitals.

-With employment of medical laboratory technicians expected to grow by 15 percent within the next eight years, according to the US Bureau of Labor Statistics, graduates enjoy a multitude of career opportunities.
+The US Bureau of Labor Statistics expects employment of medical laboratory technicians to grow by 15 percent within the next eight years.

 - Clinical laboratory science,

 - Doctors’ office labs,